 - The same principle applies to listening – listening “to” wastes time, while listening

 - Premedical education may quality you for medical school, but it rarely prepares you

 for medical school.

 - The only time that you should look “at” material is when you are reading a novel.

 - Methods taught here will show you how to look “for” important material.

 - Looking “for” must be followed by motor output from the brain for memory consolidation.

 - Long-term memory consolidation only occurs during sleep and only occurs following

 some form of action.

-Instructions - Learning units for Block 1: Self-Study Activities
+Instructions and materials for Block 1: Self-Study Activities